Algebraizable Weak Logics: Aside: Matrix Semantics

-Now, whilst Czelakowski's original approach in \cite{czelakowski_reduced_1980} was specifically tailored to logical matrices, Dellunde and Jansana considered arbitrary model classes axiomatized by Horn theories without equality, thus making it possible to apply their results to the setting of bimatrices and expanded algebras.
-We denote by $\cL^{-}$ the language and the set of formulae in some signature $\cL$ which do not include equality symbols.
-We say that a function $f:\cA\to\cB$ is a \emph{strict homomorphism} if it is a homomorphism and for all $n$-ary relation symbols $R\in\cL$ and tuples $a\in \cA^n$, $a\in R^{\cA}$ if and only if $f(a)\in R^{\cB}$ --- this generalizes the notion of strict homomorphism between expanded algebras that we introduced in \cref{sec.1}.
-Let $\mathbb{H}$ be the closure operator associating a class of models to the class of its strict homomorphic images and $\mathbb{H}^{-1}$ be the operator associating a class of models to the class of its strict homomorphic pre-images.
-The operators $\mathbb{I},\mathbb{S},\mathbb{P}, \mathbb{P}_{U}$ are the usual closure operators under isomorphism, submodels, products and ultraproducts, with predicate symbols treated as we made explicit in \cref{sec.1} for the restricted case of the core predicate.
-We recall only the finitary version of \cite[Thm.
-9]{dellunde1996some}:
+While Czelakowski's original approach in \cite{czelakowski_reduced_1980} was specifically tailored to logical matrices, Dellunde and Jansana considered arbitrary model classes axiomatized by Horn theories without equality, thus making it possible to apply their results to the setting of bimatrices and expanded algebras.
+We recall from \ref{notation:class_operators} that the operator $\mathbb{H}_{\mrm{s}}$ refers to the closure under \emph{strict} homomorphic images, and thus $\mathbb{H}^{-1}_{\mrm{s}}(\bK)$ is the class of all structures $A$ that are preimages of some strict homomorphism of some structure in $\bK$.
+We stress that Dellunde and Jansana's results (from \cite{dellunde1996some}) hold in the setting \emph{without} the equality symbol.
+In particular, when in the rest of this section we consider Horn formulas, we always restrict attention to Horn formulas not containing the equality symbol.
+For clarity, we introduce the following notation.

+\begin{notation} We write $\cL^{-}$ to refer to a fixed first-order language without the equality symbol $\approx$.
+Also, we write $\cL^{-}$ for the collections of all (first-order) formulas in this language (which clearly do not contain the equality symbol). \end{notation}